abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/01-Getting-Started-with-Azure-Arc-Existing-AAD-Account.md

     az extension add --name customlocation
     ```

-    >**Note**: If you face any exceptions while updating the CLI version, please rerun the command again.
+    >**Note:** If you face any exceptions while updating the CLI version, please rerun the command again.

 1. Then, you will update the Arc-enabled Kubernetes CLI extension to ensure that we are always using the latest k8s extension for Azure CLI.